saucelabs/sauce-docs/docs/dev/error-messages.md

 This error has a few potential causes:

 * You're running too many tests at a time.
-In your [Account profile page](https://saucelabs.com/account), check the number of **Concurrent VMs** associated with your account, which is the maximum number of tests you can run at a time, based on your subscription level.
+Go to **Account** > **User Settings** and check the number of **Concurrent VMs** associated with your account, which is the maximum number of tests you can run at a time, based on your subscription level.
 If your account can run two concurrent VMs, and you're launching 10 tests, eight will be "queued" until one of your tests finishes and a slot frees up.
 However, if this takes a long time, your test runner may choose to end the queued jobs after a few minutes instead of waiting.

 *   High job wait times.
 Check our [Systems Status page](http://status.saucelabs.com) and [Sauce Labs Ops (@SauceOps) on Twitter](https://twitter.com/sauceops) for up-to-the-minute news about any issues within the service.
 If something causes demand for certain VMs to stack up, your jobs may be queued and (as above) terminated by your test runner.